 The StarBlast II sits inside two felt-lined tube rings that bolt onto the EQ-1 mount’s top plate – larger/more expensive equatorials use a Vixen dovetail and saddle which is slightly more convenient, but the simple system used with the StarBlast II works just fine.
 Setting up and using the EQ-1 is pretty easy – just level the tripod, put the mount/scope together, balance the scope on both axes, and roughly line up the mount’s polar axis with Polaris.

 What All Can You See With StarBlast II 4.5 EQ?

 The StarBlast II’s high-quality optics will show you Mercury and Venus’ phases, along with the dark albedo patches and ice caps on Mars.
 You can also see Jupiter’s cloud belts, the Great Red Spot and its 4 large moons.
 Saturn’s rings, the Cassini Division, the planet’s cloud belts, and about half a dozen of its moons are visible.
 Uranus and Neptune can be spotted as small turquoise and azure dots respectively, though locating them can be a bit tricky.
 However, you won’t see fainter galaxies and nebulae, especially if you’re viewing under lots of street lighting.
 If that’s your plan, look at the more generous aperture of the Dob above.

-Overall, this scope is great for those just starting out, but who have more than a passing interest in stargazing.
+Overall, this beginner telescope is great for those just starting out, but who have more than a passing interest in stargazing.
 It’s budget-friendly, with plenty of accessories to make it useful right out of the box—at least, once the set-up is complete.
 While it may not be the highest quality available, it is certainly impressive for its price-point, and it provides excellent opportunities for home astronomers to practice their skills and enjoy spectacular views.

 - Wide field of view